glwu/WinT-Messenger/Readme.md

 **Notes:**

 + In order to compile the application, you will need to install OpenSSL in "C:\OpenSSL-Win32\".
 You can get the installer [here](http://slproweb.com/download/Win32OpenSSL-1_0_1h.exe).
-+ If you want to install the software, you will need to deploy it with the "windeployqt" tool.
-I will upload instructions regarding deployment soon.

 ### Mac OS X